-- 1. Take public testimony on the Draft EIR on the Draft Specific Plan and provide comments to staff on the Draft EIR - 2.
-Provide any additional comments on the Draft Specific Plan and the associated draft General Plan amendments and preliminary zoning framework, including character and intensity areas - 3.
+- 1. Take public testimony on the cultural resource aspects of the Draft EIR on the Draft Plan and provide comments to staff on the cultural aspects of the Draft EIR. - 2.
+Provide any additional comments on the cultural resources aspects of the Draft Plan and the associated draft General Plan amendments and preliminary zoning framework including character and intensity areas - 3.
 Close the public hearing with respect to receipt of oral comments; written comments will be accepted until 4:00 pm on October 22, 2019.